Pingala: Prosody-Aware Decoding for Sanskrit Poetry Generation: Ablation

 \section{Ablation}

-We analyze the effect of the constraint weight \(\beta\), which controls the strength of \iast{p\=ada}-completion weights during decoding, for the \texttt{NLLB-dist-1.3B} model.
+We analyze the effect of the constraint weight \(\beta\), which controls the strength of pāda-completion weights during decoding, for the \texttt{NLLB-dist-1.3B} model.
 Intuitively, \(\beta\) governs the trade-off between enforcing metrical structure and preserving semantic fidelity.
-Larger values more aggressively bias the decoder toward \iast{p\=ada}-closing tokens, while smaller values allow the language model’s semantic prior to dominate.
+Larger values more aggressively bias the decoder toward p\={a}da-closing tokens, while smaller values allow the language model’s semantic prior to dominate.